apache/couchdb/share/doc/src/api/database/compact.rst

 .. http:post:: /{db}/_compact/{ddoc}

   Compacts the view indexes associated with the specified design document.
-  You can use this in place of the full database compaction if you know a specific set of view indexes have been affected by a recent database change.
+  If may be that compacting a large view can return more storage than compacting the atual db.
+Thus, you can use this in place of the full database compaction if you know a specific set of view indexes have been affected by a recent database change.

   :param db: Database name
   :param ddoc: Design document name